actionml/universal-recommender/README.md

 ### v0.3.0

- - fixed a bug which requires that in the engine.json the `typeName` is required to be `"items"`, with this release the type can be more descriptive.
+ - **WARNING**: This version require PredictionIO v0.9.6 **from the ActionML repo here: [https://github.com/actionml/PredictionIO/tree/master](https://github.com/actionml/PredictionIO/tree/master)**
  - Now supports the `SelfCleanedDataSource` trait.
 Adding params to the `DataSource` part of `engine.json` allows control of de-duplication, property event compaction, and a time window of event.
 The time window is used to age out the oldest events.
-Note: this only works with the ActionML fork of PredictionIO found in the [ActionML github repository here](https://github.com/actionml/PredictionIO).
+Note: this only works with the ActionML fork of PredictionIO found in the repo mentioned above.
+ - changed `backfillField: duration` to accept Scala Duration strings.
+This will require changes to all engine.json files that were using the older # of seconds duration.
+ - added support for indicator predictiveness testing with the MAP@k tool
+ - fixed a bug which requires that in the engine.json the `typeName` is required to be `"items"`, with this release the type can be more descriptive.

 ### v0.2.3